 Clean Outdoor Covered Structures with Wet & Forget

-Outdoor covered structures such as gazebos, arbors, carports, awnings, and screened-in porches are welcoming additions, which add beauty and practicality to any home.
+Outdoor covered structures such as gazebos, arbors, carports, awnings, and screened-in porches and patios are welcoming additions, which add beauty and practicality to any home.

 They’re often in the form of a fabric cover or a hard, durable material- providing shade on sunny days and a dry haven for when it rains.

 Since these structures are prone to moisture, green and black stains can easily appear on these surfaces.
-Here are a few tips and tricks on how you can clean your screened-in porch and outdoor covered surfaces with Wet & Forget.
+Here are a few tips and tricks on how you can clean your screened-in porch, patio, and outdoor covered surfaces with Wet & Forget.

 How do I clean the fixed screens on my screened-in porch?

-Wet & Forget Outdoor easily cleans algae-covered porch screens.
+Wet & Forget Outdoor easily cleans algae-covered porch and patio screens.
 Remove the green slime to have a clearer view of your yard.

 To remove the view-blocking stains: